 Winning seasons don't come easy, but you can always count on Petco Park to deliver tasty food and drinks for Padres fans and visitors.
-Here is a list highlighting the best of the best concession stands at Petco Park.
+Here's a roundup of top dining options at the Downtown ballpark.

 With three restaurants around San Diego, Puesto is a local favorite for authentic Mexican food.
 Step up to the plate for handmade organic tortillas, flavorful guacamole and award-winning tacos like the queso birria (shredded beef short rib) taco, and top it off with a tasty Cadillac margarita.

-Baseball, an ice-cold cocktail from Cutwater Spirits and San Diego's clear blue or starry night skies - one of life's perfect lineups.
-This local distillery's Three Sheets Rum is crafted from pure cane sugar, rather than molasses, and is a nice complement to any outing to Petco Park.
+Baseball, an ice-cold cocktail from Cutwater Spirits and San Diego's clear blue or starry night skies — that's our idea of a triple play.
+This local distillery's Three Sheets Rum is crafted from pure cane sugar rather than molasses, and is a nice complement to any Petco Park outing.

-Cravory Cookies are well-known to any San Diegan with a sweet tooth.
-This is the place to go for delicious, fresh, gourmet cookies with interesting flavors, from lemon bar and salted caramel cream to German chocolate cake and donut glaze.
+Cravory Cookies are familiar to any San Diegan with a sweet tooth.
+This is the place to go for delicious, fresh gourmet cookies with creative flavors, from lemon bar and salted caramel cream to German chocolate cake and donut glaze.

 This foodie gem from Barrio Logan serves Tijuana-style, bacon-wrapped hot dogs on brioche buns.
 Chow down on Barrio Dogg's El Pueblito hot dog covered with roasted poblano peppers, grilled onion, cotija cream sauce, queso manchego, crunchy fried onions, fresh pomegranate, and smoked paprika sesame seeds.

-Authentic, Texas-style barbecue is the hit at Grand Ole BBQ which was born in trendy North Park.
-Choose from a menu of low- and slow-smoked meat sandwiches like brisket, ribs, pulled pork, turkey, and more, including delicious sides like their famous Frito pie boat.
+Authentic, Texas-style barbecue is the hit at Grand Ole BBQ, which was born in trendy North Park.
+Choose from a menu of low- and slow-smoked meat sandwiches such as brisket, ribs, pulled pork and turkey, plus such delicious sides as their famous Frito pie boat.

-Seaside Market in Cardiff-by-the-Sea (North County) is famous for its tri-tip, affectionately (and feverishly) known as Cardiff Crack.
+Seaside Market in coastal North County's Cardiff-by-the-Sea is famous for its tri-tip, affectionately (and feverishly) known as Cardiff Crack.
 The only place you can get the tri-tip on nachos, however, is right here at Petco Park.

 Randy Jones was a southpaw pitcher who spent much of his career with the Padres, using his famous sinker to strike out opposing batters.
 Now he's famous for his barbecue sauce and grilled goods.
 The Slugger Dog puts other ballpark dogs to shame, weighing in at a whopping half a pound.